What Does the 2019 Deadline Mean for PPI Claims?

 Exploring the reality behind the proposed PPI claim deadline

-Claims management companies have stepped in with no win no fee offers to help customers recover their money.
-Their workloads are significant, but they are often more efficient than banks due to the fact that they utilise PPI claims management software to streamline their workflow.
+Claims management companies have stepped in to help customers recover their money.
+Their workloads are significant, but they utilise PPI claims management software to streamline their workflow.
 PPI claims are expected to rise given the upcoming and controversial deadline.
 To ensure that everyone is well informed on the topic, we have compiled the most pertinent information below.

 What is the date of the proposed PPI claim deadline?

-The Financial Conduct Authority (FCA) has set a PPI deadline of June 2019.
+The Financial Conduct Authority (FCA) has set a PPI deadline of August 2019.
 With this in mind, anyone who believes they have been mis-sold PPI should make a claim as soon as possible.
-The deadline will come into force in mid-2017 and it will be publicised with a public awareness campaign to minimise the chances of claimants missing out on retrieving their money.

 How will the PPI deadline work?